-National Honor Society / National Junior Honor Society
+National Junior Honor Society / National Elementary HOnor Society

-The National Honor Society (NHS) and National Junior Honor Society (NJHS), established in 1921 and 1929, respectively, are some of the nation’s premier organizations established to recognize outstanding middle level students.
-More than just an honor roll, NHS and NJHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, Character, and Citizenship.
-These characteristics have been associated with membership in the organization since their inception.
+The National Junior Honor Society (NJHS) and National Elementary Honor Society (NEHS), established in 1929 and 2008, respectively, are some of the nation’s premier organizations established to recognize outstanding middle level students.
+More than just an honor roll, NJHS and NEHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, Character, and Citizenship.
+These characteristics have been associated with membership in the organizations since their inception.

-Today, it is estimated that more than one million students participate in activities of the NHS (High School) and NJHS (Middle School).
-NHS and NJHS chapters are found in all 50 states, the District of Columbia, Puerto Rico, many U.S. Territories, and Canada.
+Today, it is estimated that more than one million students participate in activities of the NJHS (Middle School) and NEHS (Elementary).
+NJHS and NEHS chapters are found in all 50 states, the District of Columbia, Puerto Rico, many U.S. Territories, and Canada.
 Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.

-Students in grades 10–12 who meet the requirements for membership outlined by our school’s NHS chapter and students in grades 6–9 who meet the requirements for membership outlined by our school’s NJHS chapter are eligible to be invited for membership.
+Students in grades 6-9 who meet the requirements for membership outlined by our school’s NJHS chapter and students in grades 4-6 who meet the requirements for membership outlined by our school’s NEHS chapter are eligible to be invited for membership.

-Students must be in their second semester of sixth grade for consideration.
+Students must be in their second semester of sixth grade for NJSH consideration.